Trichomoniasis is a sexually transmitted infection (STI). It occurs in teens and adults and affects both men and women.

 How is trichomoniasis treated?

-If you’re diagnosed with trichomoniasis, your health care provider will give you a prescription for a specific antibiotic (most commonly metronidazole or tinidazole) for both you and your female sexual partner(s).
-You and your female partner(s) should let your health care provider know about any other medications that you’re taking.
+If you’re diagnosed with trichomoniasis, your health care provider will give you a prescription for a specific antibiotic (most commonly metronidazole or tinidazole).
+You should let your health care provider know about any other medications that you’re taking, any medical problems, and any medication allergies.
+It’s important for your sexual contacts to be treated as well.

 Medication for trichomoniasis is only available by prescription.
-You and your female partner(s) each need to take the whole dose of the medication for it to be the most effective.
+It is a pill you take by mouth.
+You and your sexual contact(s) each need to take the whole dose of the medication for it to be the most effective.
 It’s common to give the prescription in a single dose.
-Don’t drink alcohol for 24 hours after taking metronidazole or 72 hours after taking tinidazole, or you’ll feel very sick or vomit.
+It’s important to know that drinking alcohol with the medicine can cause side effects, including nausea, vomiting, headaches, and dizziness.
+To avoid these side effects, we recommend not drinking alcohol for 24 hours after taking metronidazole or 72 hours after taking tinidazole.

 How can trichomoniasis be prevented?

 The only way to prevent trichomoniasis completely is to not have sex.
-If you’re going to have sex, a latex condom is the most effective way to lower your risk of getting trichomoniasis and other STIs.
+If you’re going to have sex and have a penis, a latex condom is the most effective way to lower your risk of getting trichomoniasis and other STIs.